ElliotY-ML/Covid_Cases_By_Percent_Population/README.md

 # SQL
-All datasets were uploaded to Google Cloud Platform BigQuery to execute a query for extracting, joining, and performing calculations.
-- `src/import_CDC_data_schema.sql` imports the CDC data as strings.
-- `src/covid19_ETL.sql` queries the three datasets to create a table with calculated features appended to the original CDC data.
+Use SQL to execute a query for extracting, joining, and performing calculations on the three datasets and create a table with calculated features appended to the original CDC COVID-19 Cases and Deaths data.
+This new dataset will be uploaded to the Tableau Public Viz.

-# Tableau
-SQL output data is visualized with charts, heat maps, and dashboards on Tableau Public.

-Direct link to author's Tableau Public Viz: https://public.tableau.com/app/profile/ellioty.ml/viz/U.S._Covid19_Cases_Percent_Population/Dash14Day

-### Refresh Data
-Method 1: Use **Google Cloud Platform BigQuery** to generate a CSV file with current U.S. CDC COVID-19 data that will be uploaded to the Tableau Public Viz:
+Method 1: Use **Google Cloud Platform BigQuery** to generate a CSV file with current U.S. CDC COVID-19 data:
-1. Download CDC U.S. COVID-19 Cases and Deaths By State
+1. Download "CDC U.S. COVID-19 Cases and Deaths By State", "U.S. Census Bureau - 2019 American Community Survey 5-year Estimate", and "ANSI Codes for States" datasets.
-2. Create a new table in the project SQL database.
-Copy latest U.S. CDC COVID-19 data into this table
+2. Create a project database in your GCP BigQuery SQL workspace.
+3. In the project database, Create a Dataset.
+4. In the new Dataset, Create individual Tables for each dataset.
+Copy and paste `src/import_CDC_data_schema.sql` to set up the Schema for CDC COVID-19 Cases data, importing all columns as string type.
+5. Create a New Query.
+Copy and paste the `covid19_ETL.sql` into the blank query.
-3. Run `covid19_ETL.sql` to prepare data for Tableau.
-Save output as `datasets/Generated/US_MMM_DD.csv` where MMM is month as a string and DD is date of this update.
+6. Run the Query.
+Save output as `datasets/Generated/US_MMM_DD.csv` where MMM is month as a string and DD is the current date.
-4. Replace existing Tableau visualization data source with `datasets/Generated/US_MMM_DD.csv`.

-Method 2: Use **Python-SQLite** to generate a CSV file with current U.S. CDC COVID-19 data that wi6ll be uploaded to the Tableau Public Viz:
+Method 2: Use **Python (SQLite)** to generate a CSV file with current U.S. CDC COVID-19 data:
 1. Set up your Anaconda environment.
 2. Clone `https://github.com/ElliotY-ML/Covid_Cases_By_Percent_Population.git` GitHub repo to your local machine.
 3. Create and activate a new environment, named `covid_data` with Python 3.8.
 Be sure to run the command from the project root directory since the environment.yml and pkgs.txt files are there.